 Lucas Davis is an Associate Professor of Economic Analysis and Policy at the Haas School of Business and Faculty Director of the Energy Institute at Haas.
 He received a BA from Amherst College in 1996 and a PhD in Economics from the University of Wisconsin in 2005.
 Prior to joining Haas in 2009, he was an assistant professor of Economics at the University of Michigan.
 His research focuses primarily on energy and environmental markets, and in particular, on electricity and natural gas regulation, pricing in competitive and non-competitive markets, and the economic and business impacts of environmental policy.
 His work appears in leading academic journals including the American Economic Review, the RAND Journal of Economics, and the Journal of Political Economy.
 He is a Faculty Research Fellow at the National Bureau of Economic Research in Cambridge, MA.

-Meredith Fowlie is an Assistant Professor of Agriculture and Resource Economics at the University of California, Berkeley.
+Meredith Fowlie is an Associate Professor of Agriculture and Resource Economics at the University of California, Berkeley.
 Prior to joining UC Berkeley, she was an Assistant Professor of Economics and Public Policy at the University of Michigan.
 She received a MSc in Environmental Economics from Cornell University in 2000 and PhD in Environmental and Resource Economics from UC Berkeley in 2006.
 Her interests lie at the intersection of empirical industrial organization, environmental economics, and public policy.
 Much of her work involves positive, and some normative, analysis of policy interventions designed to reduce the environmental impacts of energy production and consumption.
 Her work on the electricity sector has emphasized interactions between electricity markets and emissions permit markets.
 She is a Faculty Research Fellow at the National Bureau of Economic Research in the Environmental and Energy Economics group.